Pol-Developing University Administrative Policies

 Governing Policy: Umbrella policies of the Board of Trustees that provide the framework for administration to implement and comply with the intent of said policy.
 Policies approved by the Board of Trustees that define requirements that support the university's overall mission, operation, or governance, including policies delineated within the Redbook of the University of Louisville that serves as the basic governance document of the university.

 Administrative Policy: An administrative policy is a written statement of policy with broad application throughout the university.
-Administrative policies provide for the general administration and oversight of the university and must be approved by at least one member of the President’s Leadership Team or his/her designee.
+Administrative policies provide for the general administration and oversight of the university and must be approved by the President’s Cabinet members or designees.

 Departmental Policy: A departmental policy is one that applies only to the operation of an individual department or unit within the university.
 Departmental policy may exist in order to promote operational efficiencies or enhance the mission of the department or unit, but is not broadly applicable throughout the university.
 Departmental policy can address subjects that are not addressed by governing policy or administrative policy and may supplement, but must not be in conflict with, governing policy or administrative policy.